Olivier Guégan

-Olivier Guégan (born 20 August 1972) is a French former professional footballer who currently manages French Ligue 2 side Sochaux.
+Olivier Guégan (born 20 August 1972) is a French football manager and former player who most recently managed French Ligue 2 side Sochaux.
 During his playing career he played as a midfielder.

 Managerial career

 In June 2014, he became the assistant coach at Stade de Reims.
 On 7 April 2015, Guégan became the new coach at Reims, after Jean-Luc Vasseur was sacked.